exercism/java/exercises/darts/README.md

 ## Source

-Inspired by an excersie created by a professor Della Paolera in Argentina
+Inspired by an exercise created by a professor Della Paolera in Argentina

 ## Submitting Incomplete Solutions